djipidi/graphene_django_crud/README.md

 def after_delete(cls, root, info, instance, data):
     pass
 ```
 Methods called before or after a mutation.
-The "instance" argument is the instance of the model that goes or has been modified retrieved from the "where" argument of the mutation or created by the model constructor.
+The "instance" argument is the instance of the model that goes or has been modified retrieved from the "where" argument of the mutation, or it's been created by the model constructor.
 The "data" argument is a dict of the "input" argument of the mutation.
 The method is also called in nested mutation.